sjstanev/linux/tmux/shortkey.md

 ```
 $ tmux new -s basic
 ```
+## Help
+By pressing `Prefix` `?`, you can get a list of all predefined tmux keybindings and the associated commands these trigger.

 # Command Prefix
 The `Ctrl` - `b` combination does just that.
 This combination is called the *command prefix* also kwnow as `Prefix`.